 failure in the fruit market.

-The “parentheses” which would go around the dates would’ve represented “everything he didn’t quite / manage to do himself”.
-The kind of things the speaker is thinking of are the father’s birth and his death.
-He was born in a “brahmin ghetto” and he died “by heart- / failure in the fruit market”.
+The “parentheses” which would go around the dates would’ve represented “everything he didn’t quite / manage to do himself.”
+The kind of things the speaker is thinking of is the father’s birth and his death.
+He was born in a “brahmin ghetto,” and he died “by heart- / failure in the fruit market.”
 Simple places are again contrasted with important events.

 But someone told me